Weekend Today (Australian TV program): History

 In November 2016, Peter Stefanovic announced that he would be moving to 60 Minutes in 2017 as a reporter.
 Tom Steinfort has been announced as Stefanovic's replacement.

 In December 2017, Knight was appointed as host of Nine News Sydney on Friday and Saturday nights.
 She replaced Georgie Gardner who replaced Lisa Wilkinson on Today.
 It was later announced that 60 Minutes reporter Allison Langdon would replace Knight on Weekend Today.
 Peter Stefanovic also returned as host replacing Tom Steinfort who will become a reporter on 60 Minutes.

 In December 2018, it was announced that Peter Stefanovic had parted ways with the Nine Network to pursue other opportunities.
 In January 2019, Today Extra host David Campbell was appointed as Stefanvoic's replacement.
 Clint Stanaway also joined the team as a sport presenter and Tim Davies as weather presenter.

 In November 2019, the Nine Network announced that Karl Stefanovic would return to the show as co-host alongside Weekend Today co-host and 60 Minutes reporter Allison Langdon from January 2020.

 In December 2019, it was announced that Today Extra host Richard Wilkins will replace Campbell, co-hosting alongside Rebecca Maddern.
 Jayne Azzopardi will continue to present news and Lauren Phillips will present weather.

 In November 2021, it was announced that Rebecca Maddern had resigned from the Nine Network.
 Belinda Russell and Charles Croucher will replace Maddern and Jayne Azzopardi will continue to present news.
 Lauren Phillips also resigned from the show to concentrate on her radio career.
 In October 2022, Croucher was appointed as Nine News Political Editor.

 In March 2023, Belinda Russell announced she had left Weekend Today.
 Her last appearance being 26 February.

-As of March 2023, Clint Stanaway and Jayne Azzopardi are the hosts with TBA presenting news, Richard Wilkins presenting entertainment and Dan Anstey presenting weather.
+In April 2023, Clint Stanaway and Jayne Azzopardi were appointed as co-hosts with Sophie Walsh joining the team as news presenter.